Melonking906/Melonland-Ozway/README.md

-# Melonland Ozway Plaza
+# Melonland Ozway
-Yes I just cant settle on a name...
+This is the main backend repo for Melonking.Net and its related junk.

 ## Setup
 You'll need to load the npm packages.